Maple Leaf Foods'

 Overview

-Maple Leaf Foods will enter a bold new chapter as a focused, purpose-driven, and protein-centric consumer packaged goods company, and Canada Packers Inc. will emerge as a new independent public company that will be unleashed as a global leader in sustainably produced, premium quality, value-added pork with diversified revenue streams and a resilient business structure.
-Both companies will be uniquely positioned to meet the world’s growing demand for sustainable protein, creating value for all stakeholders, and each primed for growth and positioned to be a leader in its field.
+Maple Leaf Foods Inc. is entering a bold new chapter as a focused, purpose-driven, and protein-centric consumer packaged goods company, and Canada Packers Inc. as a new independent public company, is a global leader in sustainably produced, premium quality, value-added pork with diversified revenue streams and a resilient business structure.
+Both companies will be uniquely positioned to meet the world's growing demand for sustainable protein, creating value for all stakeholders, and each primed for growth and positioned to be a leader in its field.

 The two companies will continue to have an enduring, strategic relationship with Maple Leaf Foods retaining an ownership interest in Canada Packers, and the two companies entering into a mutually beneficial evergreen supply agreement.
 Under the supply agreement, Maple Leaf Foods will have reliable access to high quality pork at market prices to meet the needs of its Prepared Foods business, while Canada Packers will have a strong anchor customer in Canada as it grows its already material business around the world.